 Where new telecommunications, electricity, water or gas infrastructure is proposed within sites designated as local green spaces, the Council will expect the developer to demonstrate that new proposals preserve the openness and essential qualities of the local green space or where this is not possible demonstrate very special circumstances exist to justify the harm associated with new infrastructure development.

-LGS2: Enhancement of Local Green Spaces
+LGS2: Enhancement of Local Green Space

-The Council will work positively with landowners, parish councils, Derbyshire County Council and other stakeholders to ensure the appropriate management of local green spaces.

-Opportunities will be sought to enhance local green spaces that could include the following:
+The Council will work positively with stakeholders to ensure the appropriate management of local green spaces.
+Opportunities will be sought to enhance local green spaces that could include:

 Biodiversity